CamdenThomas/MovieClassifier/README.md

 [Kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data?select=tmdb_5000_movies.csv)

 **6. Explain what makes the data interesting and challenging:**
 Genres can make or break a movie.
 The most challenging aspect of thisdataset is keyword consistency.
-A movie might have a keyword like “civil war” and could return genres like superhero movies (“Captain America:
-Civil War”) or westerns (Wild Wild West).
+A movie might have a keyword like “civil war” and could return genres like superhero movies (“Captain America: Civil War”) or westerns (Wild Wild West).
 We’ll have to be careful on how we tweak things and look at data points independently.

 **7. Provide clear steps for the projects:**
-[] 1.
-Submitting the proposal
+1. [x] Submitting the proposal
 2. [] Outlining the necessary coding components
 3. [] Need a way to review CSV files
 4. [] Need a way to parse keywords in a CSV file remove junk data like “id:”so we just have the keywords by extracting “name:”